coxandrew/uxlab/README.md

 The easiest way to get started with UX Lab is to fork the repository and host it on [Heroku](http://heroku.com/).

+Create a user locally (either by modifying seeds.rb or using the console), for example:

+    $ rails c
+    ruby-1.9.2-p136 > User.destroy_all
+    ruby-1.9.2-p136 > User.create(:username => "tronguy", :password => "tronguy", :password_confirmation => "tronguy")

-Install the heroku gem
+Install the heroku gem:

     $ gem install heroku

+Install the [taps](http://docs.heroku.com/taps) gem (for database management):

+    $ gem install taps

-Create a heroku app
+Create a heroku app:

     $ heroku create

-Create a user locally (either by modifying seeds.rb or using the console)

-Push your app to Heroku
+Push your app to Heroku:

     $ git push heroku master

-Install the 'taps' gem (for managing Heroku's database)

-Push your local database to Heroku
+Push your local database to Heroku:

     $ heroku db:push